BlyatBeauty/PCGen-Data-Updater/README.md

 2) For Linux users, make sure that you have the appropriate permissions to run the script.
 3) For Linux users, use bash to run the script (**bash UpdateData.sh**)
 4) For Linux users, ensure that you are using the correct paths as your variables.
+5) For Linux users, ensure that the paths you're using don't have spaces in the name.
+Spare yourselves from the headache that we experienced figuring that one out.
+Even with quotes, Rsync just struggles with spaces in your paths.